Breaking the Crisis Innovation Loop: Retaining Operational Intelligence in Charities

 3. Establish an Intelligence Hub

 Whether it is a Miro board, a dedicated Teams channel, or a physical noticeboard, it helps to have a visible space for "Fixes to Keep."
-When you give an agile solution a name, such as "The Holiday Model," it stops being a one-off rescue and becomes a repeatable process that the entire organisation can adopt.
+When you give an agile solution a name, such as "The Holiday Model," it becomes a repeatable process the whole organisation can use again and again.

 Managing Innovation and Risk in Charities: Governance Guardrails